Azathioprine-Induced Alopecia And Leukopenia Associated With NUDT15 Polymorphisms

 TLDR Certain genetic variations can make people more likely to experience hair loss and low white blood cell count from azathioprine.

-The letter to the editor discussed the association between azathioprine-induced alopecia and leukopenia with NUDT15 polymorphisms.
-The authors from the Department of Dermatology at Keio University School of Medicine highlighted that individuals with certain NUDT15 genetic variations were more susceptible to these adverse effects when treated with azathioprine.
-This finding underscored the importance of genetic screening for NUDT15 polymorphisms to predict and prevent these side effects in patients undergoing azathioprine therapy.
+The document discussed azathioprine-induced alopecia and leukopenia, which were associated with NUDT15 polymorphisms.
+The study highlighted that individuals with certain NUDT15 genetic variations were more susceptible to these adverse effects when treated with azathioprine.
+This finding underscored the importance of genetic screening before administering azathioprine to predict and prevent these side effects.
+The research was conducted by a team from the Department of Dermatology at Keio University School of Medicine in Tokyo, Japan.

 Discuss this study in the Community →